News

 Easing Teacher Workloads

 Josée Gaudet, who leads AI adoption for Northeastern Francophone schools, welcomes AI tools as a time-saving resource for teachers.
-She notes that AI integration offers support, not additional burden, to teachers.
+She noted that AI integration offers support, not additional burden, to educators.
+Gaudet, a committee member who refined the department's guidelines, now oversees staff training to prepare educators for the long-term impact of AI on education.

 Navigating Privacy Concerns and Restrictions

 Despite the flexibility in AI use, firm rules address privacy concerns.
-The province recommends consent for AI use due to data privacy risks, as input into systems like Chat GPT is not deleted.
+The province recommends consent for AI use due to data privacy risks, as input into systems like ChatGPT is not deleted.
 Anglophone East restricts students under 13 from most tools, while Francophone Northeast requires supervision for this age group.
 Anglophone West requires consent for students under 16.

 Balancing Innovation with Responsibility

 Districts discourage using tools that detect AI use and inputting personal student information to prevent data breaches.
-Hoyt-Hallett suggests shifting to formative assessment to address concerns about students over relying on AI to do their work.
+Hoyt-Hallett suggests shifting to formative assessment to address concerns about students overly relying on AI to do their work.
 This approach focuses on the learning process instead of just the finished product.

 Continuous Adaptation and Evolution